 With the discriminating awareness that arises from meditation, we discriminate correctly between discerning the mood as impermanent from discerning it as permanent and will never end.
 We might need to rely on the lines of reasoning we used during the thinking stage to generate freshly our understanding of why our mood is impermanent, but then we just discern it as being impermanent without relying on that line of reasoning any further – unless we need to refresh our understanding if it has become dull.
 This is discerning meditation, usually translated as “analytical meditation.”

 So-called “fixating meditation,” or “stabilizing meditation,” is where we stabilize that understanding and let it sink in.
-Stabilizing meditation goes in the direction of shamatha: staying focused on the understanding with just gross detection of the details of why our mood is impermanent.
-Discerning meditation goes in the direction of vipashyana: discerning that our mood is impermanent with subtle discernment of as many details as possible.
+Stabilizing meditation goes in the direction of shamatha: staying focused on the understanding that our mood is impermanent.
+Discerning meditation goes in the direction of vipashyana: discerning that our mood is impermanent with gross detection and subtle discernment of as many details as possible.
 It’s analytical in the sense that it’s trying to discern from this angle, from that angle, all the different ways of understanding something; all the details.
 Note that the word I’m translating as the “discerning” part of discerning meditation is, in other contexts, the term for subtle discernment.